SteamDeckHomebrew/holo-docker/README.md

 - `graphroot = "/home/deck/containers/storage"`

-You will also need to use the `sudo` command when running the build and push scripts.
+You will also need to use the `sudo` command when running the top-level build and push scripts.